 Rent a House or Apartment

 You can also choose to rent a small house or apartment during your trip.
-Since you will only be staying for a couple of days, you don’t need to worry about going through a credit check, employment and all those other hassles.
+These will often have many of the home comforts you are used to, such as high-speed internet thanks to something like one of the great frontier internet plans out there, a fridge/freezer, comfy couch, etc. Since you will only be staying for a couple of days, you don’t need to worry about going through a credit check, employment, and all those other hassles.
 As long as you prepay for your stay, you shouldn’t have too many problems.

 Renting a house or apartment is generally cheaper and the rules may be less strict than a hotel’s (such as smoking or making noise).
 However, you also need to be more respectful of the property and clean up afterwards.

 Other General Tips